SE-TINF22B6/Statify/README.md

 ## Tech Stack
 ### Prerequisite
 [Node.js.](https://nodejs.org/de)
-[Visual Studio Code](https://code.visualstudio.com/download) or another IDE of yu choice.
+[Visual Studio Code](https://code.visualstudio.com/download) or another IDE of your choice.
 ### To be used:
 Java
 React